Mount Lofty Fire Tower: Australia Live broadcast

 On 1 January 1988 the Mount Lofty Fire Tower was beamed live around Australia on Channel 9 television as part of the Australia Live broadcast to celebrate the Australian Bicentenary.
 The three members of the spotting crew appeared on the broadcast along with former Adelaide radio journalist Murray Nicoll, who received a Walkley Award for his live report from his own street in Greenhill as it burned around him during the Ash Wednesday fires in 1983.
 Following the Australia Live broadcast the three teenage members of the spotting crew appeared in several local media pieces and appeared in a two-page feature article in Woman's Day magazine.

 Tower safety concerns

 During February 2009 with some of the hottest weather on record, this 34m tower, the focal point for all fire-spotting activities in the Mt Lofty region, was unstaffed.
-CFS members say new civilian communications antennae on top of the tower made it sway uncontrollably in wind.
+CFS members say new civilian communications antennas on top of the tower made it sway uncontrollably in wind.
 Two experienced fire spotters feared for their own safety before they walked down the spiral staircase to the ground.

 The tower was re-opened after a years absence, and has been regularly staffed each fire season since by the Mount Lofty fire tower brigade of the CFS.